Animal Services in Geneva County

 - ACO Kevin Carroll of the City of Geneva Police Department provides animal control services within the City of Geneva.
 To request assistance, call the Police Department at 334-684-6496.

-- The Animal Control Ordinance of Hartford tasks the Hartford Police Department with animal control responsibilities.
+- Hartford’s Animal Control Ordinance tasks the Hartford Police Department with animal control responsibilities.
 Call 334-588-2222.

 - Taylor’s Animal Control Ordinance refers to an animal control officer or enforcement officer.
 Ask for assistance by calling City Hall at 334-677-5079.